Table of Contents

 Once your Monitoring Agents are deployed, they will begin continuously exchanging synthetic traffic to measure network performance and identify network issues like bottlenecks.

-Using Obkio's synthetic traffic capabilities, you can leverage the tool to perform automated network tests that include bandwidth tests and latency tests.
+Using Obkio's synthetic testing capabilities, you can leverage the tool to perform automated network tests that include bandwidth tests and latency tests.
 These tests simulate traffic patterns and measure the performance of your network under controlled conditions.
 By running these tests regularly, you can establish performance baselines that represent the expected network performance.

 Performance baselines serve as reference points against which you can compare current measurements.
 By comparing the current network performance to the established baselines, you can quickly detect any degradation or bottlenecks in network performance.